It is normal to opt for what’s best for our four-legged buddies.

 Being rich in sugar, graham crackers can cause severe diabetes.
 It affects the blood-insulin levels of a dog, ultimately raising blood sugar levels.

+This can be a huge concern.
 Eventually, it can also cause your dogs to have organ damage.
-This can be a really big concern.
 This is something that can be avoided when feeding your dog carrots.

 Graham crackers are rich in both sugar and carbohydrate.
 So consuming too much of these can cause your dogs to gain weight.

-Did you know, that in the US, more than 50% of dogs are overweight or obese?
+Did you know that more than 50% of dogs are overweight or obese in the US?
 This is primarily caused by the provision of overly sweet treats without moderation.

 Excessive salt can be detrimental for dogs over the long term.
 Too much sodium can affect the dog’s kidney functions.
-Consequently, it has negative effects on a dog’s skin and eyes.
+Consequently, it has adverse effects on a dog’s skin and eyes.

 In short, your dog’s health will suffer if salt is consumed in high amounts over time.